-In equilibrium, therefore, the unit cost is divisible into three parts: (1) $\frac{\sum{j} pd{j}q{ji}}{X{i}}$ ,

-III EMPIRICAL RESULTS: REGIONAL IMPACT OF OVERSEAS WORKERS REMITTANCES

-3.1 Five-Region Model

-With overseas remittances accounting for a significant portion of foreign exchange inflows, the sensitivity of economic activity to any disruption in such flows becomes a relevant policy question.
-Remittances from overseas workers are the most important component of transfers from abroad, and it is thus the latter variable that we subject to a shock, in the magnitude of 5 percent that of 1994 levels.
+In equilibrium, therefore, the unit cost is divisible into three parts: (1) $\frac{\sum{j} p d{j} q{ji}}{X{i}}$ , where the j's are the non-transport inputs give the cost of non transport intermediate inputs per unit of X; (2) the same formula with the j's taken to be the transport inputs yields the transport margin; and $\frac{w_i L_i + r_i K_i}{X_i}$ is the cost of value added per unit of X. III.
+EMPIRICAL RESULTS: REGIONAL IMPACT OF OVERSEAS WORKERS REMITTANCES A. Five-Region Model With overseas remittances accounting for a significant portion of foreign exchange inflows, the sensitivity of economic activity to any disruption in such flows becomes a relevant policy question, especially in the wake of the recent international financial crisis.
+Remittances from overseas workers are the most important component of transfers from abroad, and it is thus the latter variable that we subject to a shock, in the magnitude of 5 percent.
 We apply this evenly across household types.
 The incidence of the shock depends upon household dependence on foreign income.
-This absolute incidence is summarized in Figure 2 (in MP), and the relative incidence, in terms of the percentage fall in income, in Figure 3.
+This absolute incidence is summarized in Figure 2 (in million P, 1994 prices), and the relative incidence, in terms of the percentage fall in income, in Figure 3.
 In absolute terms, N. Luzon middle-income households are the most vulnerable, although a greater concentration of the impact of reduced transfers falls on NCR households, particularly the high and middle income classes.
 N. Luzon households generally bear the highest percentage reductions in incomes.
 The results generally validate the characterization of N. Luzon households as being most prone to migrate.